 6. Undecylenoyl Phenylalanine

-Developed by Olay, Undecylenoyl Phenylalanine can treat skin discolorations and brown spots by inhibiting melanotropin, which controls tyrosinase activity, melanin synthesis and melanosome.
+What it does: it treats skin discolorations and brown spots by inhibiting melanotropin, which controls tyrosinase activity, melanin synthesis and melanosome.
 This reduces melanin production.
-Because undecylenoyl phenylalanine is a new ingredient the research, most of which has been done by Procter & Gamble, is limited, but promising.
 A 2011 study has found a cream with undecylenoyl phenylalanine to be a good alternative to hydroquinone.
-Undecylenoyl phenylalanine works bets when combined with niacinamide, another ingredient often found in Olay products.
-You can find both ingredients in Olay Pro-X Even Skin Tone Spot Fading Treatment ($23.99 at Amazon) and Philosophy Miracle Worker Dark Spot Corrector ($57.00 at Amazon).
+Undecylenoyl phenylalanine works best when used together with niacinamide.

-Developed by researchers at the Stanford University, Lumixyl is a complex of olygopeptides that treats hyperpigmentation by inhibiting tyrosinase.
-Lumixyl is a new ingredient too (it was released in 2009), so it hasn’t been widely studied yet.
-But what we know about it is promising.
+What it does: it treats hyperpigmentation by inhibiting tyrosinase.
 A 2009 study has found that application of Lumixyl twice a day fior 16 weeks produced a “statistically significant improvement in the appearance of melasma and overall facial aesthetics”.
-While effective, Lumixyl is expensive.
-It can be found in Lumixyl Topical Brightening Creme ($99.95 at Amazon).

 These days, there are plenty of options to treat dark spots.
 The catch?
 You’ll have to experiment to find the one that works best for you.
 Often, that’s a combination of one or two treatments.
 Choose your poison!